Fushionek/DataAnalysis/DataAnalysis/E-Commerce/README.md

 # High-Return Products
 Goal: Identify popular products that are returned too often.

-Insight: The Ergonomic Chair and Sticky Notes Bulk are high-revenue items but have return rates above 13-14%.
+Insight: The Ergonomic Chair , "Zero to One" book and Sticky Notes Bulk are high-revenue items but have return rates above 13-14%.
 This suggests a potential quality issue or poor product descriptions.

 ![Highest Returned](images/Highest_ReturnedRate.png)